Welcome to Out of the FOG

 Having a personality disordered relative, friend or partner can be difficult, and sometimes other posters may say or do things that you donít approve of.
 We are all coming from different stages, situations, and backgrounds.
 Please be considerate and non-judgmental about how others live their lives.
 If you respond harshly or judgmentally, you will make it harder for others to post for fear of being judged.

 You are welcome to ask questions about what you think is going on in the mind of a particular person you are close to.
 However, broad generalizations about entire groups of people who suffer from personality disorders, such as "they can't help it" or "they have no feelings" are misleading to others.
 Members who repeatedly post such generalizations are subject to moderation and will be asked to refrain.Threats to Harm Self or Others:

 Many of our members are depressed at one time or another.
 However, we are not professionals and, therefore, are not equipped to counsel anyone in the throes of a suicidal or threatening depression.
-Suicidal and threatening posts will be removed from the boards immediately, and the poster encouraged to seek professional assistance in his or her "real life" community.
+Suicidal and threatening posts and personal messages are not allowed and will be removed from the boards immediately, and the poster encouraged to seek professional assistance in his or her "real life" community.
 Please check for relevant telephone numbers and links in our Emergency Page

 One exception to this rule is describing suicidal or self harm thoughts which have happened in the past: